calmiLovesAI/TensorFlow2.0_ResNet/README.md

 ```
 3. Run the script **split_dataset.py** to split the raw dataset into train set, valid set and test set.
 4. Change the corresponding parameters in **config.py**.
 5. Run **train.py** to start training.
+6. If you want to use the custom training strategy, you should delete the activation function of the last layer in the model structure before training.
 ## Evaluate
 Run **evaluate.py** to evaluate the model's performance on the test dataset.